abordiuh/stm32-f3-discovery-simple-monitor/readme.md

 the difference.
 This means that in the Makefile, if you have a Rev
 B. board, you will have to uncomment the relevant lines before being able to program it.
 The default is Rev C now.

+# Installation
+Open an Ubuntu terminal window by pressing CTRL-ALT-T
+1. From the command prompt execute the following: sudo add-apt-repository ppa:team-gcc-arm-embedded/ppa sudo apt-get update sudo apt-get install gcc-arm-none-eabi

+2. Install:
+sudo apt-get install libftdi-dev libusb-1.0-0-dev

+3. You now need to install the On Chip Debugger support.
+You should be able to find the file in the tools folder.
+Download it directly into Ubuntu and expand the file into the directory structure which will contain a directory called openocd-0.9.0.
+Go into the directory you expanded it to and type:
+./configure

+4. Then in this directory type "make"

+5. Then in this directory type "sudo make install"

+6. You can test if the open ocd install worked by running the following command:
+/usr/local/bin/openocd --version

+7. To enable st-link support you might have to run the openocd command: sudo ./configure --enable-stlink

+8. To enstall minicom perform the following: sudo apt-get install minicom

+9. To run minicom with your USB cables connected to the STM32 board run (rev b boards it is ttyACM0): sudo minicom -D /dev/ttyACM1

+The following steps if done correctly will make it so you do not have to put in sudo all the time for the make commands and minicom.

+1. Minicom accessing the serial port.
+Initial default configuration of Minicom must be done as root still though.
+The user that they are using must be in the 'dialout' group (loginname is the name you used when you created the ubuntu install): usermod -a -G dialout loginname2.
+Programming the board.
+Two things need to happen, the user must be in the 'plugdev' group, and the permissions on the USB device must be set correctly.
+The udev daemon is responsible for setting the file permissions, and in order to to it correctly, a config file must be loaded into the udev config directory.
+I'm not certain of the name for the file, but it's the only '.rules' file in the contrib directory.
+Again loginname is the user name you created the ubuntu install with. usermod -a -G plugdev loginname cp /usr/local/share/openocd/contrib/99-openocd.rules /etc/udev/rules.d/

+2. Avoiding the '~~~x~~~x~~' and the ttyACM0 port being busy for 30 sec after attaching.
+This happens because of a daemon called 'modemmanager' attempting to configure the virtual com port as a modem.
+If we remove the package, we get rid of the problem. apt-get remove modemmanager

+3. After all of those steps, the user should log out and log back in (to get their userid properly into both groups), and they should completely unplug and plug back in the STM32F3Discovery if they had it plugged in before.
+(To refresh the file permissions on the USB device) A single 'sudo make clean' might need to be issued in the build directory, if they had previously compiled the code with sudo.